jacob-zietek/jacob-zietek.github.io/quotes.md

 You can't score without a goal.

 If he is not your brother in faith, he is your brother in humanity.

+If, as the official Google line claims, this LaMDA AI is simply imitating human dialogue patterns, then we also have a philosophical problem with the question of when babies become conscious beings.
+Babies also learn through imitation.
+When do they have minds?
+AI researchers are going to hit this one repeatedly.
+Imitation or not, it's going to feel to them as if they are dealing with conscious beings.